FHA's New Rules: Student Loan Debt Calculation

 When the lender allows you to temporarily stop making student loan payments because of a crisis in your life, this is known as hardship or forbearance.
 In most cases, you can only use patience for 12 months before starting a repayment schedule.

-Conclusion
+Summary and Conclusion

 SOURCE: